McCloud Falls in Shasta Trinity National Forest

 Parking at McCloud Falls

 Super easy – although might be very crowded especially during the summer day, even early in the morning.
-Simply type Upper Falls Parking, Middle Falls Parking or the Lower Falls Parking into Google Maps to locate the desired cascade respectively.
+Simply type Upper Falls Parking, Middle McCloud falls Parking or the Lower Falls Parking into Google Maps to locate the desired cascade respectively.

 Also, try not to park at the Fowlers Campground near the Lower McCloud Falls – which would be totally rude to the campers.